cha2hyun/nestjs-prisma-starter-kakao-oauth-jwt/README.md

 ### 1. Setup a kakao sdk in your frontend.

-Please check [kakao documents](https://developers.kakao.com/docs/latest/ko/javascript/download) for setup
+Please check [kakao documents](https://developers.kakao.com/docs/latest/ko/javascript/download) for setup.
+In my case i use next.js for the example.

 <br>